 - Replaces your income when you are unable to work due to injury or illness

-- Ongoing monthly benefit replaces up to 85 per cent of your income
+- Ongoing monthly benefit replaces up to 85% of your income

 - Maximum monthly benefit of $10,000

-- Time Saver Cover option for high-risk applicants offers maximum $7,500 monthly benefit
+- Time Saver Cover option for higher-risk applicants offers maximum $7,500 monthly benefit

 - Choice of benefit periods up to five years